 The Principal's Discretionary Category places are offered after the Entrance Examination.
 Students will be invited to apply for a Principal's Discretionary Category place.
 Students will be advised by the DET Select Entry Unit if they have been invited to apply for PDC

 The process involves selecting 15 students through application, short listing and interview.
 These places are not subject to the 5% Rule.
 The Principal's decision is final and not subject to appeal.

 Year 10 and 11 Vacancies

-There are a few vacancies at Years 10 & 11 and those that exist are not always known until late in the year.
-Please note: The number of vacancies for enrolment for Year 10 2020 onwards will be conditional on any vacancies that occur within the cohort (Year 9) of the previous year.
-This could be anywhere between one to five vacancies and each year will be different.
+There are a very few vacancies for Years 10 & 11, these are not known until late in the year.
+The number of vacancies for enrolment for Year 10 in 2022 will be conditional on any vacancies that may occur within the Year 9 cohort of the previous year.
+There is no guarantee that there will be any vacancies.

 The school does not offer enrolment at Year 12.

 There is an Entrance Examination for these levels.
 The examination will be held at The Mac.Robertson Girls' High School on Tuesday 8 June 2021 for entry to the school in 2022.
 Candidates will receive information relating to commencement times, what to bring to the examination and maps, by email,one week prior to the examination.